NASA Parker Solar Probe Venus Radio Emissions

 The FIELDS instrument on the Parker Solar Probe measures in the Sun’s atmosphere, and for a mere seven minutes when it was closest to Venus, it detected a natural, low-frequency radio signal.
 Similar to Earth, Venus boasts an electrically charged layer of gas at the upper edge of its atmosphere, called the ionosphere. that naturally emits radio waves capable of being detected by instruments like FIELDS.

 I was just so excited to have new data from Venus.
-When multiple missions are confirming the same result, one after the other, that gives you a lot of confidence that the thinning is real,” said Robin Ramstad and Glyn Collinson of NASA’s Goddard Space Flight Center in Greenbelt, Maryland, the lead scientist on the study.
+When multiple missions are confirming the same result, one after the other, that gives you a lot of confidence that the thinning is real,” said Robin Ramstad and Glyn Collinson of NASA’s Goddard Space Flight Center.

 Author